Frequently Asked Questions

 HPV-based cervix screening involves a sample being collected from inside the vagina close to the cervix.
 The sample is taken to the laboratory for testing.
 It is a safe and very good way to

 screen for cervical cancer.
-If you test negative for HPV the changes that you have HPV or changes to cells on your cervix are very low.
+If you test negative for HPV the chances that you have HPV or changes to cells on your cervix are very low.
 If you test positive for HPV, then

 additional testing can be done to determine next steps.
 Having a positive HPV test does not mean that you have pre-cancer or cancer.
 But it does mean that there is a potential